Xubuntu: History

-In July 2019, Jeff Mitchell of Make Tech Easier recommended Xubuntu as one option to speed up a Linux PC.

 Releases

 Xubuntu 6.06 LTS

-The first official stand-alone release of Xubuntu was version 6.06 long term support (LTS), which was made available on 1 June 2006.
+The first official stand-alone release of Xubuntu was version 6.06 long term support (LTS), which was made available on 23 June 2006.

 It was introduced with the statement:

 The version used Linux kernel 2.6.15.7 and Xfce 4.4 beta 1.
 Applications included the Thunar file manager, GDM desktop manager, Abiword word processor and Gnumeric spread sheet, Evince PDF document viewer, Xarchiver archive manager, Xfburn CD burner, Firefox 1.5.0.3 web browser, Thunderbird 1.5.0.2 email client and the GDebi package manager.

-Caitlyn Martin reviewed Xubuntu 6.06 in June 2006.
-She singled out its "bare bones approach" to the applications included, indicating that she would rather add applications she wanted than clean out ones she didn't want.
-On her aging laptop Xubuntu 6.06 proved faster than Fedora Core 5.
-She stated that: "Under Fedora when I opened a couple of rather resource intensive applications, for example Open Office and Seamonkey, the system would begin to drag.
-While these apps still take a moment to get started on Xubuntu they are crisp and responsive and don't seem to slow anything else down.
-I never expected this sort of performance and that alone made Xubuntu an instant favorite of mine".
-She had praise for the Thunar file manager, as light and fast.
-She concluded: "Overall I am impressed and Xubuntu, for the moment anyway, is my favorite Linux distribution despite a few rough edges, probably largely due to the use of a beta desktop".

 Xubuntu 6.10

 Xubuntu 6.10 was released on 26 October 2006.
 This version used Xfce 4.4 beta 2 and included Upstart, the Firefox 2.0 web browser, the Gaim 2.0.0 beta 3.1 instant messaging client along with new versions of AbiWord and Gnumeric.
 The media player was gxine which replaced Xfmedia.
 The previous xffm4 file manager was replaced by Thunar.
 It introduced redesigned artwork for the bootup splash screen, the login window and the desktop theme.

 The developers claimed that this version of Xubuntu could run on 64 MB of RAM, with 128 MB "strongly recommended".

-Reviewer Caitlyn Martin tested Xubuntu on a four-year-old Toshiba Satellite 1805-S204 laptop, with a 1 GHz Celeron processor and 512 MB of RAM in December 2006.
-She noted that Xubuntu ran faster than GNOME or KDE, which she described as "sluggish" and rated it as one of the two fastest distributions on her limited test hardware, placing with Vector Linux.
-She found the graphical installer to be less than acceptable and the text-based installer better.
-She concluded: